MichaelClerx/making-figures/tips/1-2-design-for-papers.md

 In theory, you should look up or measure the widths of 1 column and 2 column figures in the journal guidelines.
 In practice, just pick two approximate --- but consistent --- numbers.
-This means your figures may get rescaled a little, but since it happens consistently your figures will still look great.
+This means your figures may get rescaled a little, but since it happens consistently they will still look great.

 I've used e.g. 80mm for single and 170mm for double column figures, or 3 inches and 7 inches.